Radio Milwaukee's COVID-19 Vaccine Resource Page

 COVID-19 vaccines are effective at helping protect against severe disease and death from variants of the virus that causes COVID-19 currently circulating, including the Delta variant.
 By getting vaccinated, you not only help prevent yourself from getting sick, but drastically reduce the possibility of transmitting the virus to others, including people who may be immunocompromised.
 You can read more about the benefits of the vaccine here.

-Everyone 12 years and older is eligible for COVID-19 Vaccine
+Everyone 5 years and older is eligible for COVID-19 Vaccines

 - Vaccines are provided free of charge